tanya-levshina/WDD01-Client-Side-Pre-Course-Setup/README.md

 ## Getting Started with macOS

-This section is for anyone who is new to using macOS, or are returning to macOS from a much earlier version; a collection of resources to get started with the latest version of macOS.
+This section is for anyone new to using macOS, or are returning to macOS from a much earlier version; a collection of resources to get started with the latest version of macOS.

 [Mac Basics animated walkthrough](https://help.apple.com/macos/catalina/mac-basics).